martincyoung/SIPRig/README.md

 ## Limitations

 SIPRig is written in python 2.7.
-It works functionaly in python 3, however several `print` statements will need to be removed/updated.
+It works functionally in python 3, however several `print` statements will need to be removed/updated.
 This will be rectified in a future version.

 ## Example Usage